kaidez/kaidez.com/_drafts/2015-06-15-write-code.md

 I went into the new job with this concern but a funny thing happened.
 I was able to fix the bugs rather quickly.

-I don't mean to say that the bugs were so simple that a five-year old could fix them (they weren't), or that finishing the refactor makes me the world's greatest web developer (It doesn't).
-I mean to say that I knew how to do the tasks presented to me, and that my skills are better than I'm giving myself credit for.
+I'm not saying that the bugs were so simple that a five-year old could fix them (they weren't), or that finishing the refactor makes me the world's greatest web developer (it doesn't).
+I saying to say that I wasn't intimidated by tasks I was given because my skills are better than I'm giving myself credit for.

-## How did all this come about
+## Why are my skills are better than I'm giving myself credit for?

-I am 100% convinced that my skills are better thanks a decision I made months ago to try write at least one piece of web stack code a day.
+I am 100% convinced that my ability to do the job is due to a decision I made months ago to try write at least one piece of web stack code a day.
 I missed as few days but I've mostly followed through with this decision.

-Some of that code was work-related, some of it was for [the lynda.com courses I created](/lynda-kaidez/ "Read about the lynda.com courses I created").
-A lot of it was just me firing up a new Git repo and trying out some new library or framework, or a specific part of the JavaScript core API.
+Some of that code was work-related while some of it was for [the lynda.com courses I created](/lynda-kaidez/ "Read about the lynda.com courses I created").
+A lot of it was just my trying out some new library or framework, or playing with a specific part of the JavaScript core API.

 And in many cases, the code I wrote required I learn something I didn't know before.
-Promises, complex JavaScript inheritance, web components, developing in a Node environment.
+Promises, complex JavaScript inheritance, web components, developing in a Node environment, etc.

-Learning new code things almost always requires the need to solve problems, particularly with JS.
-Something doesn't act in the browser the way you thought it would...you have to solve a problem.
+Learning new code like this almost always requires the need to solve problems, particularly with JS.
+Something doesn't act in the browser the way you thought it would...you have to figure out why.

 Here's where I go off on a tangent...